-Restaurant workforce or labor management isn’t only about staff scheduling.
+Restaurant labor management isn’t only about staff scheduling.
 It’s about staff optimization – having the right people at the right stations at the right day-part.

 There’s got to be a smartphone app out there that can solve this!